 Tree Nut Allergy

-When someone has a tree nut allergy, the body's immune system, which normally fights infections, overreacts to proteins in tree nuts.
-If the person drinks or eats a product that contains tree nuts, the body thinks these proteins are harmful invaders.
-The immune system responds by working very hard to fight off the invader.
+Your immune system normally fights infections.
+But when someone has a tree nut allergy, it overreacts to proteins in the nut.
+If the person eats something that contains the nut, the body thinks these proteins are harmful invaders and responds by working very hard to fight off the invader.
 This causes an allergic reaction.

 What Are the Signs & Symptoms of a Tree Nut Allergy?

 When someone with a tree nut allergy has something with nuts in it, the body releases chemicals like histamine (pronounced: HISS-tuh-meen).